|Date of Birth||20 January 1947, Santa Monica, California, USA|

 Mini Bio (1)

-John Beal is a film and television composer, who is most well-known not only for his work on numerous hit television shows, but as the industry's leading composer of original scores for theatrical motion picture trailers for over thirty years.
+John Beal is a film and television composer and conductor, who is most well-known not only for his work on numerous hit television shows, but as the industry's leading composer of original scores for theatrical motion picture trailers for over thirty years.
 Beal specialized in actual scoring for trailers, rather than creating library music which would be randomly licensed and plugged into marketing campaigns.
-Beal is the President of Reeltime Creative, formerly Reeltime Music.
+Working with Hollywood's movie marketing pioneer Andrew J. Kuehn, John was an integral part of the ground-breaking creation of today's definitive contemporary motion picture trailer form.
+John Beal is recognized throughout the industry as the creative who defined its musical style and template.
+Beal is the President of Reeltime Creative.

 Born in Santa Monica, California.
 His grandfather was involved with the very first television broadcasts from RCA in New York and the development of multi-channel sound for Disney's Fantasia (1940), and John's earliest years were spent in the San Fernando Valley, where he attended school with the children many of Hollywood's most famous stars.
 John was selected to be one of the child guests on Art Linkletter's The Linkletter Show (1952).